Add data to a composite index

 If necessary, you can expand the width of the Alias column so you can see more of the Alias text.

 The distribution for Percent 65+ Lives Alone appears like a normal distribution with some skewness.
-You will explore this further.
+You'll explore this further.

 - Scroll through the statistics panel until the Q3 column is visible.
-Right-click the cell for Percent 65+ Lives Alone under the Q3 column, point to Select, and click Above Quartile.
+Right-click the cell for Percent 65+ Lives Alone under the Q3 column, point to Select, and choose Above Quartile.

 On the map, all the census tracts with Percent 65+ Lives Alone in the top quartile are highlighted.
 The quartile breaks data down into quarters or four sections, each representing 25 percent of the data points.
 Therefore, the highlighted areas are the tracts in the top 25 percentile, indicating a higher proportion of older adults living alone.

-- On the ribbon, on the Data Engineering tab, in the Selection group, click Clear.
+- On the ribbon, on the Map tab, in the Selection group, click Clear.

 You also noticed that for the Percent 65+ renters spend at least 30 percent housing field, the histogram showed a large number of census tracts with a low percent and a large number of census tracts with a high number of high percent.
-You want to understand where is the area with high percentage of renters who are housing burdened.
+You want to locate the areas with a high percentage of renters who are housing burdened.

 - In the Data Engineering view, on the field list, point to Percent 65+ renters spend at least 30 percent housing and click the Create Chart button.